Radonirinaunimi/neopdf/docs/custom-interpolation.md

     let interpolator = Interpolator::new(data, strategy);

     // 4.
 Interpolate a point.
-    let point = [2.6]; // This is closer to 3.0 than 2.0
+    let point = [2.6];
     let result = interpolator.interpolate(&point).unwrap();

     println!("Interpolated value at {} is: {}", point[0], result);
-    // Expected output: Interpolated value at 2.6 is: 30
     assert_eq!(result, 30.0);

-    let point = [2.4]; // This is closer to 2.0 than 3.0
+    let point = [2.4];
     let result = interpolator.interpolate(&point).unwrap();
     println!("Interpolated value at {} is: {}", point[0], result);
-    // Expected output: Interpolated value at 2.4 is: 20
     assert_eq!(result, 20.0);
 }
 ```

-This example demonstrates how the modular design allows you to inject any compatible strategy into the interpolation framework.
-While this example uses `ninterp` directly, the same `Strategy` objects can be integrated into the higher-level `neopdf` structures.
+This example demonstrates how the modular design allows you to inject any compatible strategy
+into the interpolation framework.
+While this example uses `ninterp` directly, the same `Strategy`
+objects can be integrated into the higher-level `neopdf` structures.